SNAPCHAT KEY METRICS MEASUREMENT FOR YOUR BRAND ENGAGING AND GROWING

 Snapchat Metrics #1: Gauge your total Opens

-Total opens refer to the total number—or aggregate—of views across all your Snapchat stories.
+Total opens refer to the total number—or aggregate—of unique views across all your Snapchat stories.
 This number can help measure content and growth.
 If the numbers aren’t quite where you want them to be, it may be time to refer back to these two areas of focus.

 *Tip: There are tools that your company can use to help track your open and views.
 The one we prefer is Snaplytics.io.